DiegoOrtego/LabelNoiseMOIT/README.md

-# LabelNoiseMOIT
+# Multi-Objective Interpolation Training for Robustness to Label Noise
-Official implementation for: "Multi-Objective Interpolation Training for Robustness to Label Noise"
+(Official implementation)

 Interpolated supervised contrastive learning and semi-supervised learning for robustness to label noise!
 We achieve state-of-the-art results in CIFAR-10, CIFAR-100, Mini-ImageNet and Mini-WebVision!